kanaria69/Mainecoco/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.